holderbaum-io/think-about-website/pages/blog/log-inspection.md

 ---

 How can user privacy be ensured when website owners want statistics about their website usage?
-Common tools like Google Analytics are unethical and expose all website visitors to corporate spying.
+Common tools like Google Analytics expose your website visitor's data to huge corporations, we find this to be unethical.

 We wanted to be able to understand how our website is used.
 How many clicks are we generating, where are the users coming from and how frequently are the